-One of the best ways to truly appreciate all we have to offer is by visiting our school.
-School tours are offered on a regular basis, and can be scheduled online or by giving us a call.
+Once our building re-opens, in-person school tours will resume.
 All tours are private, allowing us to personalize the visit to your individual needs.
 During a tour, you will have the opportunity to visit classrooms, speak with teachers, and see students across multiple grade levels engaged in differentiated learning activities.
 You will also meet with a member of our admissions team to learn more about our school and the application process.

 Step 2: Complete IQ Testing

 The IQ test serves as a helpful measure of a child’s cognitive ability and potential.
 Administration of the Wechsler Preschool and Primary Scale of Intelligence (WPPSI) or the Wechsler Intelligence Scale for Children (WISC) is required as a part of the application process for students entering kindergarten through eighth grade.
 (IQ testing is not required for entry into the Junior Kindergarten program).